LukaLiegis/quant/volatility_forecasting/README.md

 ### 2 - Kernel Ridge Regression

 As talked about in [this paper]() by LeBaron.
 The main idea behind this paper was the ability to find nonlinear features in volatility data.

-### 3 - Wavelet

 ### Results